 If you have knowledge that a disability may be from your service-connected disability, keep the following in mind for when you want to file for a secondary disability:

 - You are showing symptoms of a disability

 - Your doctor has mentioned you are more likely to develop a disability

-- Others around you have noticed symptoms (snoring while sleeping, for example)
+- Others around you have noticed symptoms or prominent side effects (snoring while sleeping, for example)

 Before you file for a secondary disability, you do not have to be diagnosed with this condition.
 You will need to be able to show a formal diagnosis and medical treatment for this condition later in the claim for support.
 For example, if you are having symptoms of sleep apnea or your doctor orders a sleep study, you may consider filing this claim.

 If you feel you have a condition, seek treatment for this condition as soon as possible.
 Having these records and statements from your physician(s) will be a great leg up in creating the nexus letter mentioned earlier.
 Having this evidence prior to filing will give you the best chance of having your claim resolved as smoothly as possible.